Altona Bloody Sunday: Background

-On 16 June 1932 the Papen government, in order to show its gratitude to the National Socialists for tolerating their minority cabinet, lifted the ban on the SS and SA that had been issued by the government of Reich Chancellor Heinrich Brüning in April 1932.
+On 16 June 1932 the Papen government, in order to show its gratitude to the Nazi Party for tolerating their minority cabinet, lifted the ban on the SS and SA that had been issued by the government of Reich Chancellor Heinrich Brüning in April 1932.
 This led to an expectation that there would be major altercations in the campaign for the July 31 Reichstag elections.
-Within a month there had been 99 deaths and 1,125 injuries across Germany in clashes mainly between National Socialists and Communists.
-In Schleswig-Holstein, to which Altona belonged, two Social Democrats and two Communists were killed by National Socialists in the first days of July.
+Within a month there had been 99 deaths and 1,125 injuries across Germany in clashes mainly between Nazis and Communists.
+In Schleswig-Holstein, to which Altona belonged, two Social Democrats and two Communists were killed by Nazis in the first days of July.
 For 17 July Altona police chief Otto Eggerstedt of the Social Democratic Party (SPD) authorized a demonstration march of 7,000 uniformed SA men from all over Schleswig-Holstein that was to go through Altona’s winding old town.
 Because it had a working class population that voted majority Communist or Social Democratic, it was known locally as "Red Altona" and "Little Moscow”.
 The Communists saw the march through the workers' residential areas as a provocation.
 In spite of the threatening situation, Eggerstedt and his deputy were not in Altona on the day of the demonstration.
 Their superior, the Schleswig district president, was also not represented locally by any senior police officer.